dbaarda/DLFUCache/README.rst

 The timeconstant T argument lets you tune the decay period for the access counts.
-Setting T=float(inf) makes the cache behave like an LFU cache (the counts are never decayed) with the addition that counts are retained for more entries than are kept in the cache.
-Setting T=0.0 makes the cache behave like a pure LRU cache, and counts never accumulate.
+Setting T=float(inf) makes the cache behave like an LFU cache (the counts are never decayed) with the addition that counts are retained for msize more entries than are kept in the cache.
+Setting T=0.0 makes the cache behave like a pure LRU cache, counts never decay, and msize can be used to retain access count history for more entries than are in the cache.

 Support
 =======